Guide to Protect your Online-Self in 2021! 💻

 As our screen time on mobile devices is increasing compared to laptops and computer, privacy issues are also skyrocketing.
 So next time you want to install a new all on you phone, remember to check the reviews, installs and its creator first.
 Every week thousands of fake apps which are embedded with viruses are published on Play Store and which can easily stole the data on your phone.
 So use some caution while installing apps on your phone.
 This is also includes not downloading apps from the internet as there is much more chance of them being data thieves.

-Be careful what you click 🖱 or touch 📱
+Be careful what you click 🖱 or touch 📱Permalink

 When we visit websites, you can see survey forms, gift enrolls and many such prompts which require you to fill your personal information in return of gits.
 Please don’t do that!
 You are not going to get a free gift!
 You are just being tricked into sharing your most personal information which may be financial.